Danny Demyanenko

 Danny Demyanenko (born 13 July 1994) is a Canadian volleyball player.
 He is a member of the Canadian national team and competed for Canada at the 2023 FIVB Volleyball Men's Olympic Qualification Tournaments as they qualified for the 2024 Summer Olympics.

 Career

 National team

-Demyanenko played for Canada in the 2021 and 2023 NORCECA Contenental Championships.
+Demyanenko played for Canada in the 2021 and 2023 NORCECA Continental Championships.

 Personal life

 Demyanenko was born in Canada and is of Dominican and Ukrainian descent.